ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 #### Basic Concepts from the COBIT Framework

-The **COBIT** framework or the **Control Objectives for Information and Related Technology** which is a framework devised as a set of best practices and recommendations for IT Governance, and to promote security and quality within the IT operations, and it was developed in the 1990s by the IT Governance Institute.
+The **COBIT** framework or the **Control Objectives for Information and Related Technology** which is a framework devised as a set of best practices and recommendations for IT Governance, and to promote security and quality within the IT operations, and it was developed in the 1990s by ISACA (Information Systems Audit & Control Association) and IT Governance Institute.

 `"The COBIT Framework provides a tool for the business process owner that affect the discharge of business process tasks.
 COBIT is an IT-centric framework designed to provide users, businesses, and auditors with a standard approach for designing, implementing, and testing IT controls.
 This framework has been created and adopted by the Big N audit houses as a solution to some IT audit, compliance, and control problems."` [TutorialsPoint](https://www.tutorialspoint.com/what-is-cobit-in-information-security)